Jody Allen: Career

 In 1986, Allen co-founded Vulcan Inc. with her brother to manage their family's business and charitable endeavors.
 Vulcan's former chief financial officer described her as being "responsible for having the trains run on time" and said she had "a particular passion for real estate development, building things in general."

 She currently serves as vice-chair of First & Goal Inc., which oversees operations of the Seattle Seahawks.
 She was involved in negotiating the public-private partnership that led to the construction of Lumen Field in Seattle, and was an adviser to her brother when he first considered buying the Seahawks.
 In 1997, a Seattle reporter wrote: "Jody Patton thought buying the Seahawks was a great idea; thus was born Allen's efforts to acquire the team and build a new football stadium."

 During her career Allen also supervised construction of the Moda Center in Portland, Oregon, renovation of the Seattle Cinerama, and also helped bring the EMP Museum (now the Museum of Pop Culture or MoPOP) to Seattle.
 She is also president of Vulcan Productions, a company that produces films, digital programs, and outreach initiatives, and has produced or executive-produced more than a dozen documentaries and feature films.
 In 2013, she signed on as a backer of two documentaries, the Richard E. Robbins-directed film Girl Rising and the nuclear power documentary Pandora's Promise.

+On July 11, 2026, Allen announced her acceptance to sell her ownership of the Seahawks for $9.612 billion from Neeru Khosla and her investment group.
+Sale of Allen's ownership of the team was finalized on September 3, 2026.